 Ribery takes a tumble and it's not Svensson's first foul.
 The Swede will have to be careful here as France win another free-kick which presumably Rami won't be taking.

 Benzema looks to turn J Olsson who does really well to make a smashing block, denying the striker's shot before it even left his foot.

 Rami steps up and actually goes for goal.
-Wa't even near.
+Wasn't even near.
 Definately should have floated it into the box.

 It's Larsson who attempts to win the ball back this time off Ribery but it's a poor challenge and a clear free-kick to France 40 yards out.